jop611/chips_circuits/README.md

 # Chips & Circuits
 Finding the shortest wiring pattern for a chip with fixed gates on a seven layered grid.
 The connections that have to be made between gates are given in netlists.
-The wires may not touch each other.
+The wires may not touch each other and have to follow the grid.

 ## Prerequisites
 This code has been written in [Python3.7.5](https://www.python.org/downloads/).
 In requirements.txt are all the required packages to successfully use the code.